jonkracht/opus-two-serial-communication/README.md

 * If default was chosen, simply run `minicom` in the terminal.
 * If custom, run `minicom [CUSTOM_NAME]` in the terminal.

-At this point, the terminal should display "Welcome to the Opus-Two CVA Terminal Interface" and it should be possible to perform tasks detailed in the O2 manual.
+At this point, the terminal should display "Welcome to the Opus-Two CVA Terminal Interface" and it should be possible to perform tasks listed in the O2 manual.
+If the display is jittering, press 'z'.

 ### 6. Do things

-Some common things to do.

 #### Upload new Opus Two configuration file

-1. Hold `CTRL + SHIFT + Q` to reset the controller (note, terminal menu and manual are inconsistent; also, this key combination might conflict with some common terminal shortcuts...)
+1. Reset controller by holding `CTRL + SHIFT + Q` (Note, terminal menu and manual are inconsistent whether the shift key is required.
+Also, this key combination might conflict with other terminal shortcuts...)
-2. Within 5 seconds, hit any key to enter file transfer mode.
+2. Within 5 seconds of resetting, press any key to enter file transfer mode.
 3. Press `CTRL + A` followed by 'S' to send a file.
 4. Select 'xmodem' option.
-5. Select the configuration file (wit extension '.bin') to be uploaded to the controller.
+5. Select the configuration file (with extension '.bin') to be uploaded to the controller.

 #### Modify tremolo parameters
+Frequency, depth.
 Refer to O2 manual.